Tenguh/Terraform-Wordpress-project/README.md

     ![image](./ReadmeImages/18.png)

-  * Open subnets.tf and paste the below code which creates the VPC, the public subnet, private subnets, internet gateway, and routes.
+  * Open subnets.tf and include the below code which creates the VPC, the public subnet, private subnets, internet gateway, and routes.

     ![image](./ReadmeImages/9.png),